 Photo by Bernadette Heath/Shutterstock

-Big day of driving ahead—start with a filling breakfast from High Rockies Cuisine, a food truck stationed near Salida Whitewater Park (its whole-wheat breakfast sandwich with egg, cheese, spinach, and Scanga bacon is just the ticket).
+Big day of adventure ahead—start with a filling breakfast from High Rockies Cuisine, a food truck stationed near Salida Whitewater Park.
+(Its whole-wheat breakfast sandwich with egg, cheese, spinach, and Scanga bacon is just the ticket).

 Post-fishing, take an hour to poke around Gunnison, 25 miles east of the reservoir.
 Traders Rendezvous houses an unrivaled collection of antlers and exotic taxidermy.
 Rooted Apothecary is an herbalist’s dream, trading in “wildcrafted” lotions, potions, and holistic medicines made with plants foraged in the Gunnison Valley.
 Pick up a nitro cold brew from Tributary Coffee Roasters and continue on to Crested Butte, a mountain town about 30 miles north on CO-135.

-To escape the tourist crush, take County Road 317 past Mt.
-Crested Butte until the pavement gives way to dirt.
-Three miles later, you’re in Gothic, the ghost town home of the Rocky Mountain Biological Laboratory (RMBL)—and little else.
+After Crested Butte, drive to Gothic, the ghost town home of the Rocky Mountain Biological Laboratory (RMBL)—and little else.
 A professor at Western Colorado College founded the RMBL in the abandoned mining town back in 1928, with the intention of studying the area’s richly diverse ecosystems.
 More than 9,000 field biologists have made the pilgrimage to study here since.
 In the summer (when the roads are reliably passable), guests can take a geobotany van tour, observe a “Tuesday Talk” with a visiting scientist, or simply snack on Nutella doughnuts from the RMBL’s Coffee Lab while taking in the majestic views.

-If you feel compelled to burn some calories, hike Gothic’s Copper Creek Trailhead, a moderately difficult 12-mile route in and back with a 2,431-foot elevation gain and a vast array of wildflowers in July and August.
+If you feel compelled to take a hike, consider Gothic’s Copper Creek Trailhead, a moderately difficult 12-mile route in and back with a 2,431-foot elevation gain and a vast array of wildflowers in July and August.
 Alternatively, tackle the shorter (and more heavily trafficked) hike from Gothic to Judd Falls.
 It takes one to two hours and passes a bounty of painterly flora.

 Discover one of the narrowest and deepest canyons on the continent at Black Canyon of the Gunnison National Park.